GrantDenn/Python-programs/README.md

 # Python Abusers Group

-Just some people leaning and teaching python in Denver ColoRADo.
+Just some people learning and teaching python in Denver ColoRADo.